-All HCCC Radiography students are required to complete a minimum of four (4) hours of community service during the 24 month program.
+All HCCC Radiography students are required to complete a minimum of four (4) hours of community service during the 24-month program.
 Community service opportunities must be first approved by a program official and must be located in Hudson County, N.J.
-The service must also be completed on or before the 5th semester and is a graduation requirement of the program.
-The student must submit a service log of the activity and a reflective essay.
+The service should be completed on or by the 5th semester and is a graduation requirement of the program.
+The student must submit a community service verification log of the activity and a reflective essay.